karpanai/karpanai-web/data/blog/2006/05/03/rings-and-rolexes.md

 “You will think I am mad boss,” he says, with the now obligatory punch on my stomach.

 “Why?”
 I respond, stunned.
-“I don’t think that.”
+“I don't think that.”

 “No, you will think now boss if I say I will sell you DVD for only 5 Ringgits.
 You are my friend.”

 This here was a mind reading moron.

 “Sorry.”
-I rush back into the McDonalds, back into the hands of my yellow shirted friend who can’t stay away from me for more than a minute.
+I rush back into the McDonalds, back into the hands of my yellow shirted friend who can't stay away from me for more than a minute.

 ---
 More tea later, the wife shows up.
 Looking cheery and refreshed.
 I whisk her away in a hurry, before my new friends spot her and insist on being introduced.

 “You look grumpy?”

 “Not grumpy, just sad.
-I wish I’d said goodbye to him.”
+I wish I'd said goodbye to him.”

 “Who?”

-“Don’t worry about it…”
+“Don't worry about it…”

 ---